admariner/langchain-ui-api/README.md

 # Langchain UI API

+## 🚨🚨 This repository is unmaintained 🚨🚨
+Note that this repository is unmaintained.
+We've started working on another approach which gives more granular access to LLM-powered Agents.
+Please check out out https://github.com/homanp/superagent.
+We appreciate all the feedback and contributions 🙏🙏🙏

 ## Getting started

 1. Clone the repo into a public GitHub repository (or fork https://github.com/homanp/langchain-ui-api/fork).
 If you plan to distribute the code, keep the source code public.